alexandregv/42toolbox/README.md

 # 42toolbox
-A bunch of scripts to make your life better at @42School
+A bunch of scripts to make your life better at @42School.

+⚠️ This has been devloped when 42Paris was still using macOS, which is not the case anymore.
+Some scripts will only work on macOS and not Linux, or will be useless on Linux.
+For example, `init_docker.sh` is useless on Linux because it's configured by default and `free_space.sh` uses macOS directories.

 ## Installation
 Just `git clone https://github.com/alexandregv/42toolbox.git ~/42toolbox`.